 the upper structure with car filler.

-The last major piece to be
+The last major piece to

-shape to a wood base to form the core, then cut the
+basic shape to a wood base to form the core, then cut the

 outline shape from a piece of 2mm Plasticard which had a